ericjaystevens/pyusernotify/README.md

 # pyusernotify
-Allows sys admins to email users of events using prepared messages, and allows users to opt out of nofication.
+Allows sys admins to email users of events using prepared messages, this allows you to keep the email format and code required to send an email seperate from the logic of your automated trigger event, script, or application.

 Instructions for use
 ====================